 There is no doubt that antibiotics have an essential role to play in modern medicine in preventing and curing bacterial infections.
 Thanks to antibiotics, bacterial infections are no longer the most common cause of death in the modern world1.
-In more recent times it has become increasingly recognised that antibiotics negatively affect our gut microbiome2.
+However, in recent times it has become increasingly recognised that antibiotics negatively affect our gut microbiome2,21.

 The good news is that evidence suggests taking probiotics alongside antibiotics may help to reduce adverse effects on the composition of the gut microbiome19.
 Read on to find out more about the best probiotics for antibiotics.

 In this article we will look at the following: